hmrc/hmrc.github.io/coding-in-the-open-manual.md

 HMRC is a [GitHub.com public organisation](https://www.github.com/hmrc).
 The expectation is that every source code repository - a library, a frontend, a service - will be open-sourced on GitHub.com.
 When a repository contains security-critical code and/or configuration it is refactored to be as small a component as possible, with the non-critical majority open-sourced as a separate repository.

 The HMRC on GitHub organisation is composed of delivery teams currently working within HMRC on MDTP infrastructure and services.
-The ['Iron Man' improved permissions model](https://github.com/orgs/improved-permissions) is used so that the organisation is managed centrally,  delivery teams are managed by delivery team leads, and repositories are managed by delivery teams.
+The ['Iron Man' improved permissions model](https://github.com/orgs/improved-permissions) is used so that the organisation is managed centrally,  delivery teams are managed by delivery team leads, and repositories are managed by delivery team members.

 #### Supplementary Documentation